Call for collaboration on onshore CO2 storage in Denmark

-- To create a platform for innovation and acceleration of the CCS-technology in Denmark.
+The project intents to create a platform for innovation and acceleration of the CCS technology in Denmark.
 The platform will be used to disseminate and share technical reservoir knowledge as well as experience with early industry standards in the integrated value chain “from chimney to underground” to promote accelerated development of the industry.

 Specifically for this purpose Gas Storage Denmark is hosting and contributing actively to a number of research projects under the Innomission framework in collaboration with universities and others.